Guangzhou Baiyun International Airport (1933–2004)

+Guangzhou Baiyun International Airport (IATA: CAN, ICAO: ZGGG) was an airport that served Guangzhou, the capital of South Central China's Guangdong province.
+Originally opened in 1933, it was one of the first civil airports in China, but was closed on 5 August 2004 when all services were transferred to the new airport of the same name, 23 km to the north.

 History

-The airport started construction in 1932 and opened in the following year in November.
+The airport started construction in 1932 and opened in November 1933.
 During the Canton Operation, the Japanese Navy invaded the airport and expanded the runway.
 In 1963, the People's Liberation Army Air Force moved away from the airport, making the airport only for public use.
 The name of the airport is changed to "Baiyun" named from nearby Baiyun Mountain ("Baiyun" in Chinese means "white cloud").
-Due to the expansion of Guangzhou, the airport could not expand to meet passengers needs.
-On 5 August 2004, the new Baiyun airport opened and the old airport was closed.